ga-adi-gelato/Course-Materials/lessons/computer-science-and-interview-prep/whiteboard-morning-exercise6/solutions.md

 Take turns working through these problems on the whiteboard.
 It's OK if you don't finish them all.
 Make as much progress as you can.

+Today's problems are from [Interview Cake](https://www.interviewcake.com/), which is a great resource for whiteboarding and interview preparation.

 Suppose we could access yesterday's stock prices as an array, where:
   - The indices are the time in minutes past trade opening time, which was 9:30am local time.
   - The values are the price in dollars of Apple stock at that time.